tristanqtn/Pollux/pollux/README.md

 - `main.py`: the main file that orchestrates the overall Pollux execution.
 - `config.py`: the configuration file that needs to be filled by the user who wants to deploy Pollux for auditing its infrastructure.
-- `initialize.py`: the entrypoint of Pollux solution that retrieves the configuration and starts the audit.
-- `utils.py`: a set of utility functions used by the Python wrapper.
 - `/scripts`: the directory that contains the scripts to be executed on the audited devices.
+- `/wrapper`: the directory that contains the Python wrapper.

 ## Installation